 The Authority has established a Health and Wellbeing Board with functions and terms of reference as set out in Part 4L.
-The Health and Wellbeing Board Page 47
+The Health and Wellbeing Board Page 47 is, save for the following exceptions, to be treated as a Council Committee and subject to the Non-Executive Procedure Rules as set out in Part 4 of this Constitution.
+The exceptions are:

-- The Health and Wellbeing Board is not permitted to establish or delegate functions to a Sub-Committee The Health and Wellbeing Board is not permitted to appoint additional members or co-opt members onto the Board The Health and Wellbeing Board is not subject to the Rules on - 13.9.3 The Health and Wellbeing Board is not subject to the Rules on proportionality or the duty to allocate seats under the provisions of the Local Government and Housing Act 1989 - All Board members who are also elected Members of the authority, and all statutory members of the Health and Wellbeing Board, except the Executive Director People and the Director of Public Health, shall be voting members of the Board.
+- 13.9.1 The Health and Wellbeing Board is not permitted to establish or delegate functions to a Sub-Committee - 13.9.2 The Health and Wellbeing Board is not permitted to appoint additional members or co-opt members onto the Board - 13.9.3 The Health and Wellbeing Board is not subject to the Rules on proportionality or the duty to allocate seats under the provisions of the Local Government and Housing Act 1989 - 13.9.4 All Board members who are also elected Members of the authority, and all statutory members of the Health and Wellbeing Board, except the Executive Director People and the Director of Public Health, shall be voting members of the Board.
 Any non-statutory members of the Board shall be non-voting members. - 13.9.5 The Health and Wellbeing Board may only perform those functions specifically assigned to it by statute or delegated by this Constitution - 13.9.6 Health and Wellbeing board is not permitted to undertake Health Scrutiny functions.